The start of the Great War

 We have a plan

-The Germans developed a plan in case of war with its neighbors.
-Called the Schlieffen Plan, after its original author, it counted on Germany's excellent rail system and Russia's poor one.
+The Germans developed a plan in case of war with its neighbors called the Schlieffen Plan, after its original author.
+It counted on Germany's excellent rail system and Russia's poor one.

 Germany will mobilize its soldiers quickly, faster than either opponent.